Quantum-Inspired Machine Learning: a Survey: Current QiML Techniques

 where $g^+$ is the pseudoinverse of the Fubini-Study metric.
 The benefits of the quantum method are seen in simulation results, where faster learning and convergence rates are observed in comparison with classical neural networks using standard steepest descent.

-Various extensions to this formulation have also been proposed, which aim to mirror classical neural network frameworks.
-These VQC are typically characterized by their circuit architecture, choice of quantum gates, and overall compositional structure.
+Various extensions to the VQC formulation have also been proposed, which aim to mirror classical neural network frameworks.
+These VQCs are typically characterized by their circuit architecture, choice of quantum gates, and overall compositional structure.
 The pipeline of feature mapping, circuit construction, and measurement persists within all these algorithms.
 We briefly discuss such methods in the sections below.